Wanna learn to think like Charlotte Mason?

 The goal for Charlotte Mason Boot Camp is confidence.

 You’re not going to know everything.
-Nobody does, of course, but even if they did, it took them longer than six weeks!
+Nobody does, of course, but even if were possible, it’d take longer than six weeks!
 However, big progress can be made concerning the basics if you work diligently for a six-week interval.

 CMBC is designed to bring Charlotte Mason’s principles down to the earth in your very own home.
 Many of the assignments will take principles that seem only theoretical and ask you to think deeply about applying them to your family — your ways of mothering and teaching.